trevorgokey/besmarts/README.md

 of SMARTS matching when labeling from a SMARTS hierarchy.

 Geometry optimization uses the SciPy minimizer and can be installed using using a similar process as above with `besmarts-scipy`.
+There is also an interface to OpenMM and this minimizer can be used instead after installing `besmarts-openmm`.
+The OpenMM plugin is quite a bit faster and is recommended if large or heavily numerical computations are needed (e.g. fitting frequencies from calculating MM Hessians with finite differences).

 Molecular mechanics energy and gradient evaluations are implemented, but require partial charges.
 By default, `besmarts` will try to charge molecules